microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 In use, only fido2combinationConfigurations may be updated as they are the only type of authenticationCombinationConfiguration that may be created.

 ### [Update-MgBetaIdentityConditionalAccessNamedLocation](Update-MgBetaIdentityConditionalAccessNamedLocation.md)
-Update the properties of a countryNamedLocation object.
+Update the properties of an ipNamedLocation object.

 ### [Update-MgBetaIdentityConditionalAccessPolicy](Update-MgBetaIdentityConditionalAccessPolicy.md)
 Update the properties of a conditionalAccessPolicy object.